 Having a small business means you are often too busy to think about your next tax return.
-However, it is imperative that you work all year round to be prepared when tax time comes.
+However, it is imperative that you work all year round to be prepared when tax time comes and ensure your business accounting is updated and accurate.
 Otherwise, you will find yourself scrambling to figure out all of your expenses and may end up paying more taxes than you should.
 The IRS does not publish an exhaustive list of allowable tax deductions for each industry but instead states a general rule of thumb deeming whatever is 'ordinary and necessary' for the operation of your business.

 Expenses You Can Claim If You’re Self-Employed

 While there is not an actual all-inclusive list, there are some tax deductions that most small businesses often use.
 These include but are not limited to:

 - Office supplies: This is everything you use in your office from the copy paper to the garbage bags to the post-it notes.